corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/running-a-node.md

 ### docker-compose

 If you created your nodes using [Dockerform](generating-a-node.md), the `docker-compose.yml` file has been created and configured appropriately.
-Navigate to `build/nodes` directory and run `docker-compose up` command.
+Navigate to `build/nodes` directory and run the `docker-compose up` command.
 This will start up nodes inside a new, internal network.
 After the nodes are started, you can use the `docker ps` command to see how the ports are mapped.

 {{< warning >}}
 You need both `Docker` and `docker-compose` installed and enabled to use this method.
 Docker CE (Community Edition) is sufficient.
 Please refer to [Docker CE documentation](https://www.docker.com/community-edition) and [Docker Compose documentation](https://docs.docker.com/compose/install/) for installation instructions for all major operating systems.
 {{< /warning >}}

+{{< note >}}
+Before running any Corda Enterprise Docker images, you must accept the license agreement and indicate that you have done this by setting the environment variable `ACCEPT_LICENSE` to `YES` or `Y` on your machine.
+If you do not do this, none of the images will start.

+As an alternative, you can specify this parameter when running the `docker-compose up` command, for example:
+`ACCEPT_LICENSE=Y docker-compose up`
+{{< /note >}}

 ## Starting all nodes at once on a remote machine from the command line